 Five cylindrical sandstone core samples, namely Fontainebleau sandstone (e.g., Saadi et al., 2017) (labeled FOF1 and FOF4) and Flechtinger sandstone (e.g., Fischer et al., 2012) (labeled FF2, FF3 and FF4) with 30 mm in diameter and 40 mm in length were prepared for this study.
-The porosity and the average pore diameter, as determined by mercury intrusion porosimetry, of the present Fontainebleau and Flechtinger sandstones are 2.3 % / 0.7 μ m and 9.4 % / 3.8 μ m, respectively.
-Both rocks are characterized by a low matrix permeability in the order of 10^{-18} m2 as derived from previous measurements (e.g., Blöcher et al., 2009).
+The porosity and the average pore diameter, as determined by mercury intrusion porosimetry, of the present Fontainebleau and Flechtinger sandstones are 2.3 % / 0.7 μm and 9.4 % / 3.8 μm, respectively.
+Both rocks are characterized by a very low matrix permeability in the order of 10-18 m2 as derived from previous measurements.
 Single tensile fractures or saw-cut fractures were artificially induced along the sample axis (Fig.1).
-Tensile fractures in FOF1, FF2 and FF3 were induced using a Brazilian test setup yielding negligible edge damage at a displacement rate of 2 \times 10-6 m/s.
+Tensile fractures in FOF1, FF2 and FF3 were induced using a Brazilian test setup yielding negligible edge damage at a displacement rate of 2 × 10-6 m/s.
 The separated halves were subsequently assembled with or without installing PEEK gaskets on the top and bottom of the sample to create fixed displacements with pre-offsets of 0.75 mm (FOF1) and 0.20 mm (FF2).
 The two halves of sample FF3 were matched without offset.
 Samples FF4 and FOF4 contained a single saw-cut fracture.
 Due to the larger pore size and higher porosity of Flechtinger sandstone, the fracture roughness of FF4 is significantly higher compared to that of FOF4.
 A heat-shrink tubing was used to jacket the samples comprising a thin metal sheet placed between the fracture gap and the jacket to minimize a risk of jacket rupture when the sample is under pressure in the flow-through apparatus.
 For all measurements, the samples were constrained by this heat-shrink tubing ensuring the comparability between methods as the respective fracture configuration was identical in each case.

-Figure 1: Fracture configurations used in this study and strategy of sample preparation.
+Figure 1: Strategy of sample preparation.
 The number of stars qualitatively indicates the relative intensity of surface roughness and fracture aperture.
-The top and bottom sample surfaces were used for the measurements of the mechanical aperture. a) FOF1, tensile fracture with a pre-offset of 0.75 mm along the sample axis; b) FF2, tensile fracture with a pre-offset of 0.2 mm; c) FF3, matched tensile fracture; d) FF4, saw-cut rough fracture; e) FOF4, saw-cut smooth fracture.
+The upper and lower sample surfaces were used for the measurements of the mechanical aperture. a) FOF1, tensile fracture with a pre-offset of 0.75 mm along the sample axis; b) FF2, tensile fracture with a pre-offset of 0.2 mm; c) FF3, matched tensile fracture; d) FF4, saw-cut rough fracture; e) FOF4, saw-cut smooth fracture.

-2.2 Experimental methods
+90 2.2 Experimental methods